Quantitative mobile gamma-ray spectrometry through Bayesian inference: Methods

 \subsection{Spectral template computation}

 To overcome the prohibitive computational cost of a single-stage brute-force Monte Carlo approach discussed in \cref{subsec:fsbi}, we adopt a two-stage template generation strategy.
-As demonstrated in our previous work \cite{Breitenmoser2025f}, this method reduces the evaluation cost to \mymatht{\myOrderqty{1d0}{\s}} per template, enabling the rapid generation of high-fidelity spectral template matrices \mymatht{\myvect{M}}.
-For completeness, we summarize the main elements of this strategy across this and the following two subsections, with additional details available in \myonlinecite{Breitenmoser2025f}.
+As demonstrated in our previous work \cite{Breitenmoser2026}, this method reduces the evaluation cost to \mymatht{\myOrderqty{1d0}{\s}} per template, enabling the rapid generation of high-fidelity spectral template matrices \mymatht{\myvect{M}} required by the probabilistic forward model (see \cref{subsec:bayestheorymethod}).
+For completeness, we summarize the main elements of this strategy across this and the following two subsections, with additional details available in \myonlinecite{Breitenmoser2026}.

 The spectral response of an MGRS system is determined by the convolution of the differential instrument response function \mymatht{\myodvt{R}{E'}(E',E_{\gamma},\myvect{\Upomega}',\mathfrak{d})} with the incident source-strength-normalized double-differential gamma-ray field \mymatht{\mypdvvt{\phi_{\gamma}}{E_{\gamma}}{\varOmega'}(E_{\gamma},\myvect{\Upomega}',\mathfrak{d})}